bhavishyaone/Javascript-/README.md

 # Complete JavaScript Course

-This repository contains resources, code, and exercises for a comprehensive JavaScript course, organized into two main sections:
+This repository contains resources, code, and exercises for a comprehensive JavaScript course, organized into three main sections:

 ## 1. Beginner
 This folder covers the basics of JavaScript, including fundamental concepts and introductory exercises.